PatrickJS/servant-sdk-node/README.md

 A simple library for interacting with the Servant API in your Node.js application.

-* Allow your users to authorize their Servants to use your app in 3-4 lines of code
+* Easy Method to allow your users to authorize their Servants to use your app in 3-4 lines of code via the OAuth2 Authorization Code Flow
-* Easily fetch Servant Content in a couple lines of code
+* Easy Method to refresh Access Tokens
+* Easy Method to fetch User and their Servants

-* Check out the `servant-boilerplate-mean` application to see an example of how to use this SDK
+Check out the `servant-boilerplate-mean` application to see an example of how to use this SDK